Skip to main content

 Overview

-Advantages of SAML SSO
+Advantages of SSO

 • Enhanced Security: Centralize authentication through your corporate Identity Provider.